Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH-i.md

 The short version
 i is Distinction that is orthogonal to real/linear Distinction — it represents the Possibility axis, not the Existence axis.
 Real numbers are Possibility resolved into Existence.
 Complex numbers are Distinctions that straddle both. ℂ is the minimal complete Distinction space because there are exactly two stages that number needs to express: Existence and Possibility.
 The imaginary axis is not an extension of number — it is the Possibility stage of number, present all along and made explicit by i.

+n the Distinction framework:

+Number class	Becomes
+ℕ	Linear Distinction, forward from the Boundary
+ℤ	Bidirectional Distinction (mirrors included)
+ℝ	Dense Distinction (incommensurables as boundary‑approaching) ℂ	Two‑axis Distinction: Existence (real) + Possibility (imaginary) The purpose is to show that numbers are not an arbitrary growing menagerie; they are a coherent ladder of Distinction modes, each corresponding to a stage in the six‑state path.
+This gives a principled answer to “why does the number system extend the way it does, and why does it stop at ℂ for algebraic closure?” — because ℂ covers the only two stages that a single Distinction needs to straddle: Existence and Possibility.